darktable-org/dtdocs/content/module-reference/processing-modules/color-balance-rgb.md

 # general principles

 The _color balance RGB_ module is an improvement over the [American Society of Cinematographers Color Decision List](https://en.wikipedia.org/wiki/ASC_CDL) (ASC CDL), and uses alpha masks to allow the effect to be properly split between shadows and highlights.
-The classic CDL acts on the entire luminance range, and each of its parameters is given more weight on some parts only as a side-effect of the mathematics.
+The classic CDL acts on the entire luminance range, and each of its parameters is given more weight on some parts of the image only as a side-effect of the mathematics.

-This module works, for the most part (_4 ways_, _chroma_, _vibrance_, _contrast_), in a linear RGB color space designed specifically for color-grading, which exhibits a uniform spacing of perceptual hues while retaining a physically-scaled luminance[^1].
+This module works, for the most part (_4 ways_, _chroma_, _vibrance_, _contrast_), in a linear RGB color space designed specifically for color-grading.
+This color space exhibits a uniform spacing of perceptual hues while retaining a physically-scaled luminance[^1].
 The perceptual part of the module (_saturation_ and _brilliance_) works in the JzAzBz[^2] color space, which provides a perceptual scaling of both lightness and chromaticity suitable for HDR images.
-Both color spaces ensure that saturation and chroma changes take place at constant hue, which is not the case for many other saturation operators in darktable (notably in the older [_color balance_](./color-balance.md) module).
+Both color spaces ensure that saturation and chroma changes take place at constant hue, which is not the case for most other saturation operators in darktable (notably in the older [_color balance_](./color-balance.md) module).

 [^1]: Richard A. Kirk, Chromaticity coordinates for graphic arts based on CIE 2006 LMS with even spacing of Munsell colours, 2019. <https://doi.org/10.2352/issn.2169-2629.2019.27.38>